4Sc1/decision_making_app/README.md

 ## Experiment Results Storage

 - **Location**: The results of the experiments will be stored in participant-specific subfolders located within the `%LOCALAPPDATA%\ExperimentResults` folder.
 This organization helps in maintaining a structured and easily accessible format for individual participant data.

-**Important**

-Make sure to adjust the path to your conda environment in the environment.yml file.
-Also, place unpleasant pictures (.jpg) and sound (tv.wav) into subfolder iaps.